cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 availability zone, you will need to adjust that.
 We are using a small instance type for the Micro BOSH.

-**Note**: Replace all instances of "x.x.x.x" with the IP address you created in [Configuring AWS for Micro BOSH](./configure_aws_micro_bosh.html).
+**Note**: Replace all instances of "x.x.x.x" with the IP address you created in [Configuring AWS for MicroBOSH](./configure_aws_micro_bosh.html).
 Because MicroBOSH deploys to a single VM, all the IP addresses in the manifest are the same.
 Also ensure that you replace the AWS access credentials with your own.